 What is Brief History of Tailored Brands Company?

-What is the history of Tailored Brands?
+What is Tailored Brands?

 What is Brief History of Tailored Brands Company?